Guthen/guthwhitelistsystem/README.md

 Type in your console : `guthwhitelistsystem_panel`
 (I recommand to you, to bind it to a key)

-## Do there are functions for developpers ?
+## Are there any functions dedicated to developers ?

 Yes there are.